 While pressure washing can effectively clean treated lumber, there are alternative methods that may be safer and more gentle on the wood.
 These methods can help maintain the integrity and longevity of the treated lumber while still effectively removing dirt, grime, and stains.

-See also How To Disconnect Quick Connect Faucet On Pressure Washer
+See also How To Use Tsp In A Pressure Washer

 Here are some alternatives to pressure washing treated lumber: